westerndigitalcorporation/zonedstorage.io/docs/tools/zns.md

 ### Closing a Zone

-Closing the zone releases the open resource and can be done on either explicitly or implicitly open zones.
-Closing the first zone:
+Closing the zone releases the open resource and can be done on both explicitly open zones and implicitly open zones.
+Run this command to close the first zone:

 ```plaintext
 # nvme zns close-zone /dev/nvme1n1
 zns-close-zone: Success, action:1 zone:0 nsid:1
 ```

-Verifying its current state:
+Verify its current state:

 ```plaintext
 # nvme zns report-zones /dev/nvme1n1 -d 2